AliSaluja/Student-Works/README.md

-# Student-Works
+# Hello, %username%.
-Github repository for my student works and project.
+This is repository, according to the name and description, for my student works and project at programming.
+In him you not found useful scripts or more.

+# About this version repository.
+This repository is replica of my old github account with name "DvGentoo".